ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 {{Section 4.2.2 of HTTP}}.

-When an HTTP/2 connection is established, the server sends a SETTINGS_WT_MAX_SESSIONS setting with a value greater than "0" to indicate that it supports WebTransport over HTTP/2.
-The value of the setting is the number of concurrent sessions the server is willing to receive.
+When an HTTP/2 connection is established, the server sends a SETTINGS_WT_ENABLED setting with a value greater than "0" to indicate that it supports WebTransport over HTTP/2.
 Note that the client does not need to send any value to indicate support for WebTransport; clients indicate support for WebTransport by using the "webtransport" upgrade token in CONNECT requests establishing WebTransport sessions (see {{upgrade-token}}).